HCScorp/soa/services/hotel/readme.md

 ## Creating the Maven project

-We implement this service using the Java language, and use Maven to support the project description.
-The descriptor is located in the `pom.xml` file, and inherits its content from the global one described in the `service` directory (mainly the application server configuration).
+We implement this approver.service using the Java language, and use Maven to support the project description.
+The descriptor is located in the `pom.xml` file, and inherits its content from the global one described in the `approver.service` directory (mainly the application server configuration).
 The file system hierarchy is the following:

 ```
 Azrael:document mosser$ tree .